 How to connect the Amazon Fire Stick to power

-Make sure the micro-USB Fire Stick power cord is connected to the Fire Stick and the other end of the USB cord is plugged into the included power adapter and plugged into a power outlet.
+Ensure the micro-USB Fire Stick power cord is connected to the Fire Stick, and the other end of the USB cord is plugged into the included power adapter and a power outlet.
 If your TV has an open USB port, you can connect it to the TV directly instead of using the included adapter.

-Use the included adapter and plug the Fire Stick directly into a power outlet in case you see a message that the Fire Stick isn’t getting enough power.
+Use the included adapter and plug the Fire Stick directly into a power outlet if you see a message that the Fire Stick isn’t getting enough power.

 How to open settings

-Use the directional buttons on the remote control to go to the very top of the main screen, then select “Settings”, which is at the far right of the list of options at the very top of the screen.
+Use the directional buttons on the remote control to go to the top of the main screen, then select Settings, which is at the far right of the list of options at the very top.